Xerzzh/omv-regen/README.md

    * If OMV is not installed, it is installed using Aaron Murray’s OMV installation script.
       * This installation includes *omv-extras* even if it was not part of the original system.
    * The original versions of OMV and plugins are installed and held until completion.
-   * Parts of the database are replaced in logical order, executing SaltStack commands to apply configurations.
+   * The database is replaced in phases following a logical order, executing *SaltStack* commands to apply configurations.
    * At the end, holds are released and the system is safely updated to the latest package versions.

 * **Special features:**